alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 [^evidence]: In a previous article we als explore several considerations about the evidence generation and selection process, including whether evidential artefacts are permissible, sufficient, and relevant.
 See Burr, C., & Leslie, D. (2022).
 Ethical assurance: A practical approach to the responsible design, development, and deployment of data-driven technologies.
 AI and Ethics. [https://doi.org/10.1007/s43681-022-00178-0](Burr, C., & Leslie, D. (2022).
 Ethical assurance: A practical approach to the responsible design, development, and deployment of data-driven technologies.
 AI and Ethics. https://doi.org/10.1007/s43681-022-00178-0)

-Before this, we present and explain two argument patterns for use in the assurance of digital mental health technologies.
-The first is for assurance cases that address and justify the *fairness* of a digital mental health technology; the second is for cases that address and justify the *explainability* of systems.
+Before this, we present and explain two argument patterns for use in the assurance of DMHTs.
+The first is for assurance cases that address and justify the *fairness* of a DMHT; the second is for cases that address and justify the *explainability* of systems.

 !!! info "Why ‘fairness’ and ‘explainability’?"